broesamle/RustWorkshop/minimals/README.md

     printqueue.push("testpage2");
 . . .
 ```

 Fine, but the compiler now complains (seven times) about
 ```
 use of moved value: `printqueue`

 ```

 After having created the reference, the original `printqueue` is no longer available, i.e. for pushing `testpage1..7` to it.

 We address this as follows:
 * Replace the endless loop for an iteration over all elements in `printqueue`
-* Do this without `pop` so that we do not need a mutable reference
+* Do this without `pop` so that we do not need a mutable reference.

 ```
 use std::thread;